 Understand That Your Clients Need to Hear From You, No Matter What

-Do your clients constantly call you or your office just asking for updates on their case?
+Do your clients constantly call you or your office just asking for updates on their cases?
 That’s a bad sign.

 That client is anxious and on edge wondering when they’ll hear from you and wondering what’s happening with their case.
 Quite frankly, if you haven’t reached out to them, there probably isn’t anything going on with their case.
 And no news to share with them.
 But for your clients, “no news” is news: